liviachang/DiscoverTED/README.md

-# HappyLearning: A TED Talk Recommender You Haven't Liked
+# HappyLearning: A TED Talk Recommender to Learn Deeper and Wider

+This is a 2-week capstone project for my Galvanize Data Science Immersive program.
-This capstone project is to build a TED talk recommender for people to learn new topics.
+The goal is to build a TED talk recommender for people to learn deeper and wider topics.

 While I am trying to be an expert in data science, I would also like to keep an eye on the world.
 Learning some new topics stimulate my thoughts and adds